Niveath/Shaastra23WS_MLinFinance/README.md

 # Shaastra23WS_MLinFinance
-All datasets and files and notebooks related to the workshop
+All datasets, files and notebooks related to the workshop